yohanesnuwara/PyLiDAR/README.md

 ## Motivation

 A very popular Python library for point cloud dataset called PDAL (Point Cloud Data Abstraction Library) mainly uses JSON pipelines.
-The parameters are controlled inside the JSON pipelines.
-So we build a library to run these pipelines in the language of Python, which is quite complicated.
+The parameters are controlled inside the JSON pipelines, which is quite complicated.
+So we build a library to run these pipelines in the language of Python.
 Using pipeline in PyLiDAR looks like using pipeline in [Scikit-Learn](https://scikit-learn.org/stable/).

 ## Current Functionalities